tadanoyu/evergreen-blog/content/notes/dynamically_generate_open_graph_images_using_cloudinary.md

 We need a couple of preparations before we start.

-First, we need to create an account on [Cloudinary](https://cloudinary.com/).
+First, we need to create an account on Cloudinary [(Link)](https://cloudinary.com/).
 You can easily sign up using your Google or GitHub account.

 Next, we need a base layer which we'll use to generate our Open graph (OG) Images.
 We'll use this image, `base-layer.png`.